Saving and Exporting

 LaTeX:

-fig = TikzFigure()ax = fig.axis2d(xlabel="X", ylabel="Y", xlim=(0, 5), ylim=(0, 5))ax.add_plot([0, 1, 2, 3, 4], [0, 1, 2, 3, 4], label="linear", color="blue")ax.set_legend(position="north west")
+fig = TikzFigure()ax = fig.axis2d( xlabel="X", ylabel="Y", xlim=(0, 5), ylim=(0, 5),)ax.add_plot( [0, 1, 2, 3, 4], [0, 1, 2, 3, 4], label="linear", color="blue",)ax.set_legend(position="north west")

-print(fig)% --------------------------------------------- %% Tikzfigure generated by tikzfigure v0.2.1 %% https://github.com/max-models/tikzfigure %% --------------------------------------------- %\begin{tikzpicture} \begin{axis}[xlabel=X, ylabel=Y, xmin=0, xmax=5, ymin=0, ymax=5, grid=true, legend pos=north west] \addplot[color=blue] coordinates {(0,0) (1,1) (2,2) (3,3) (4,4)}; \legend{linear} \end{axis}\end{tikzpicture}This is useful for debugging or pasting into a .tex file.
+print(fig)% --------------------------------------------- %% Tikzfigure generated by tikzfigure v0.3.1 %% https://github.com/max-models/tikzfigure %% --------------------------------------------- %\begin{tikzpicture} \begin{axis}[xlabel=X, ylabel=Y, xmin=0, xmax=5, ymin=0, ymax=5, grid=major, legend pos=north west] \addplot[color=blue] coordinates {(0,0) (1,1) (2,2) (3,3) (4,4)}; \legend{linear} \end{axis}\end{tikzpicture}This is useful for debugging or pasting into a .tex file.

 Full standalone document